modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

 Evaluates GroupBy aggregation for that type of functions that can be executed via TreeReduce approach.
 To be able to form groups engine broadcasts ``by`` partitions to each partition of the source frame.

+This operator performs best when the cardinality of ``by`` columns is low (small number of output groups).
+At the ``Map`` stage, the operator computes the aggregation for each row partition individually, meaning, that the ``Reduce`` stage takes a dataframe with the following number of rows:
+``num_groups * n_row_parts``.
+If the number of groups is too high, there's a risk of getting a dataframe with even bigger than the initial shape at the ``Reduce`` stage.

 Default-to-pandas operator
 --------------------------
 Do :doc:`fallback to pandas </supported_apis/defaulting_to_pandas>` for passed function.